7 Life-Lessons that Inspired These 7 Poems from #GodWhispers

-Today is the last day to get my new collection of poetry, God Whispers on the Wind, for free on Amazon.
+My new collection of poetry, God Whispers on the Windis now available on Amazon.

-(Last night, God Whispers was #2 in the Kindle store in Poetry and #10 in Spirituality.
-Thank you so much for your awesome support.)
+My book was lucky enough to debut at #2 in the Kindle store under the Poetry category and #10 in the Spirituality category!
+Thank you so much for your awesome support!

 Passion is the shooting star we latch upon to cross the barrier of a scary unknown.